 Indeed, the costs related to contactless payments are lower than traditional chip and PIN, making this perfect for low-value transactions.
 As these are also much quicker to process, terminals can also be set to refrain from printing receipts unless the customer specifically requests one – potentially leading to further cost savings in terms of till roll expenses.

-What can it do for my business'
+What can contactless do for my business?

 As well as the aforementioned benefits, the ability to accept contactless payments helps to future-proof your business.